Google begins opening access to its ChatGPT competitor Bard

 Bard also included a feature showing three different versions or "drafts" of any given answer among which users could toggle, and it displayed a button stating "Google it," should a user desire web results for a query.

+Unlike ChatGPT, Bard is not proficient in generating computer code, Google said on its website.
+Google also said it has limited Bard's memory of past exchanges in a chat and that at present it was not using Bard for advertising, core to Google's business model.

-Accuracy, however, is still a concern.
+Accuracy remains a concern.
 "Bard will not always get it right," a Google pop-up notice warned during the demo.
-Last month, a promotional video for Bard showed the program answering a question incorrectly, helping shave $100 billion off Alphabet's market value.
+Last month, a promotional video showed the program answering a question incorrectly, helping shave $100 billion off Alphabet's market value.

-Google highlighted a couple mistakes during this week's demo to Reuters, for instance saying Bard wrongly claimed ferns required bright, indirect light in response to one query.
+Google highlighted a couple mistakes during the demonstration to Reuters, for instance saying Bard wrongly claimed ferns required bright, indirect light in response to one query.

-Bard also produced nine paragraphs of text when asked for four in another question.
-After that answer, Krawczyk clicked a thumbs-down feedback button in response.
+Bard also produced nine paragraphs of text when asked for four in another.
+After that answer, Krawczyk clicked a thumbs-down button for feedback.

 "We know the limitations of the technology, and so we want to be very deliberate at the pace at which we roll this out," he said.

-(Reporting By Jeffrey Dastin in Palo Alto, Calif.; Editing by Lincoln Feast.)
+(Reporting By Jeffrey Dastin in Palo Alto, California; Editing by Lincoln Feast and Tomasz Janowski)

 ((Jeffrey.Dastin@thomsonreuters.com; +1 424 434 7548;))